 Before you decide to be tested, discuss the pros and cons listed on the Seeking Your Genetic Information: Pros and Cons page with your genetic counselor and other family members.
 Making decisions about genetic testing is a process that takes time and thought, and you may need a few sessions with your genetic counselor before you can make up your mind.

-For more information on genetic testing, counseling, and support, visit the FORCE (Facing Our Risk of Cancer Empowered) website.
+For more information on genetic testing, counseling, and support, visit FORCE (Facing Our Risk of Cancer Empowered).
+To find a genetic counselor near you, visit the National Society of Genetic Counselors.